spinnaker/spinnaker.github.io/guides/developer/plugin-creators/plugin-test-env.md

   nav: guides
 ---

+{% include alpha version="1.20" %}
+> This guide is a work in progress.
+Help us improve the content by submitting a pull request!

+{% include toc %}

 This guide explains how to set up a local Spinnaker environment on your MacBook so you can test your plugin.
 A Spinnaker microservice running inside IntelliJ communicates with the other Spinnaker services that are running in a local VM.

 For example: